 Erasing personal data is the right of every digital citizen

 In our digital world people spend a large proportion of their working and leisure time online.
-This is a reality that requires a new set of rules: the basic rights of 21st century digital citizens, if you will.
-The right to be forgotten and the possibility to customise one’s digital footprint will be one of them.
+This is a reality that requires a new set of rules: the basic rights of 21st century digital citizens, if you will.These will include the right to be forgotten, and the possibility to customise one’s digital footprint.

 To learn more on the implications of GDPR, please check our latest white paper.